VedaWebProject/Tekst/README.md

 <!-- I know this is a sin – and it hurts me, too.
 But I need the bigger font on this. -->
 ### 📖 [Click here for the *Tekst* manual!](https://vedawebproject.github.io/Tekst)

+## Publications

+We presented our vision for a collaborative research platform at the **DH2023** conference (Digital Humanities 2023.
+Collaboration as Opportunity, Graz, Austria, 10-14 July 2023).
+You can find our conference paper [here](https://doi.org/10.5281/zenodo.8107794)!

 ## Development